MicrosoftDocs/executable-docs/scenarios/CreateAKSDeployment/README.md

 A Kubernetes manifest file defines a cluster's desired state, such as which container images to run.

-In this quickstart, you will use a manifest to create all objects needed to run the Azure Vote application.
-This manifest includes two Kubernetes deployments:
+In this quickstart, you will use a manifest to create all objects needed to run the AKS Store application.
+The manifest includes the following Kubernetes deployments and services:

-- The sample Azure Vote Python applications.
-- A Redis instance.

-Two Kubernetes Services are also created:

-- An internal service for the Redis instance.
-- An external service to access the Azure Vote application from the internet.

-Finally, an Ingress resource is created to route traffic to the Azure Vote application.
+- **Store front**: Web application for customers to view products and place orders.
+- **Product service**: Shows product information.
+- **Order service**: Places orders.
+- **Rabbit MQ**: Message queue for an order queue.

-A test voting app YML file is already prepared.
+A test store front application YML file is already prepared.
 To deploy this app run the following command

 ```bash
 kubectl apply -f aks-store-quickstart.yml